henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseHumanTestdata.md

 And so on.

  - ***annotations.proteins.fa* file**
-This file contains the proteins translated from the CDS of gene models.
+This file contains the proteins translated from the CDS of gene models predicted.

  - ***annotationByType* directory**
 The different types of information present in the annotation file (annotations.gff) are separated into independent file into the "annotationByType" directory.
 This is useful for a number of applications, like visualizing it as separate tracks in a genome browser.
 Or to compute some intersting numbers from the gene models.